IBM/trusted-service-identity/docs/spire-multi-cluster.md

 /tmp/kubeconfigs/kube-01
 ```

-Then using these individual files, create a secret in Tornjak cluster.
+Then using these individual files,
+create one secret in Tornjak hosting cluster, in `tornjak` namespace.
 _Note_: don't use special characters, stick to alphanumerics.

 ```console